Rickard Sarby

 Erik Rickard Sarby (19 September 1912 – 10 February 1977) was a Swedish sailor.
 He competed in the mixed one-person dinghy event at the 1948, 1952 and 1956 Olympics and finished in fourth, third and fifth place, respectively.

 Born in a village near Uppsala, Sarby moved to the main city in the 1930s.
 There he worked as a hairdresser and sailed in free time.
 He later became a boat designer.

 Boat designer

 Having taken up the design of sailing canoes (his success with C-class designs is noted in the Swedish Wikipedia), Rickard Sarby submitted an entry, named 'FIN', to a 1948 competition for the design of a single-handed dinghy suitable for both local and Olympic use.
 The design was based on an earlier open class E double-ended sailing canoe.
 The success of the subsequent prototype 'FINT' dinghy in sailing trials was sufficient to reverse its rejection in earlier rounds of selection.
-Further renamed Finn, it has remained an Olympic class ever since, thus being the longest-running class in the Olympic fleet.
+Further renamed Finn, it remained an Olympic class from Helsinki 1952 to Tokyo 2020, thus being the longest-running class in the Olympic fleet.